-The censorship of free-thought and the consequences which follow voicing our opinion.
+The censorship of free thought and the consequences of voicing our opinion.

-In a nation stating itself to be “free,” it’s interesting to note how many laws, regulations, and fear programs exist which limit our choices and thoughts.
+In a nation describing itself as “free,” it’s interesting to note how many laws, regulations, and fear programs exist that limit our choices and thoughts.
 One can get locked away simply for defying their government’s belief systems.
 I’m curious how long people will continue to let this censorship take place.

 How female sexuality is used to divert the attention of a hormone-driven population of men.

-It’s rampant throughout all forms of media today – hyper-sexualized images of women, used to stimulate a testosterone-driven population of men.
-Not only is this prevalent in the media but it is also commonly witnessed in various aspects of modern-day culture.
+It’s rampant throughout all forms of media today: hyper-sexualized images of women, used to stimulate a testosterone-driven population of men.
+Not only is this prevalent in the media, but in various aspects of our culture as a whole.

-For example, many restaurants or lounges force girls to wear skirts, heels, even revealing tops, all to appeal to a specific audience.
-Female pop stars and celebrities are also usually exploited sexually in the mainstream media, marking just another example of the dominating male influences at the top of the ladder.
+For example, many restaurants or lounges force girls to wear short skirts, heels, and even revealing tops, all to appeal to a specific audience.
+Female pop stars and celebrities are also often exploited sexually in the mainstream media, marking just another example of the dominating male influences at the top of the ladder.

-Social media has undoubtedly changed our way of connecting through the world wide web, but whether or not this has been for the better is debatable by many.
+Social media has undoubtedly changed our way of connecting with one another, but whether or not this has been for the better is debatable by many.
 Today we see a high percentage of youth and adults literally addicted to their phones, iPads, or laptops.
-It’s almost beginning to move towards the physical merging of technology and man, where the line between social media reality and the everyday reality is continuously being blurred.
+It’s almost beginning to move towards the physical merging of technology and man, where the line between social media reality and the everyday reality is no longer distinct.

-There are now multiple social media platforms available for people to get lost in, many of which are great at wasting our time as we aimlessly scroll through a never-ending news feed.
+There are now multiple social media platforms available for people to get lost in, many of which are great at wasting our time as we aimlessly scroll through a never-ending newsfeed.
 How will this relationship with social media continue to grow in the coming years?
-I’m somewhat nervous to find out…
+I’m afraid to find out…

 The innocent casualties of unnecessary war.